lwindolf/lzone.de/README.md

 A backend less content aggregator for Markdown and RSS.
 Collect and hoard knowledge like in the 90s!

 - Install tech knowledge from a curated catalog [lwindolf/lzone-cheat-sheets](https://github.com/lwindolf/lzone-cheat-sheets).
-- Integration with ollama / HuggingFace models
 - No AI slop!
 Real human expert knowledge.
+- Integration with local ollama / HuggingFace models

 ## What is this?